 \section{Conclusions and further work}

-We propose protocols for distributing multipartite states which use multi-path routing, to select a route dynamically, using knowledge of the location and fidelity of Bell state over the network.
+We have proposed protocols for distributing multipartite states which use multi-path routing, to select a route dynamically, using knowledge of the location and fidelity of Bell states over the network.
 The performance of such protocols was compared to single-path approach with fixed routing, considering both the rate and fidelity at which GHZ states are distributed.
-Results show that the multi-path protocols can be used to achieve higher distribution rates and higher fidelities compared to single-path routing.
-It was found that the multi-path protocols required fewer rounds of Bell state generation due to the dynamic routing approach used, which reduced the impact of decoherence.
-However the routes selected were also longer on average, requiring more Bell states.

-Overall it was found that multi-path routing improved the fidelity of the distributed states when the impact of noisy Bell states generation and decoherence were both considered.
-Finally, by selecting an appropriate quantum memory cutoff time, we show that the mp-t protocol achieves up to a 8.3$\times$ increase in distribution rate and up to a 28\% improvement in fidelity compared to the single-path routing approach.
+Results show that the multi-path protocols distributed GHZ states at a higher rate and fidelity compared to single-path routing.
+The higher fidelity was achieved due to the reduced impact of noise due to decoherence when using multi-path routing.
+Finally, by selecting an appropriate quantum memory cutoff time, we showed up to an $8.3\times$ increase in distribution rate and up to a 28\% improvement in fidelity compared to the single-path routing approach.
 For the worst-case set of users, the distribution rate achieved by multi-path routing was up to 78 times higher.
-These results suggest that multi-path routing could be used to improve performance on near-term quantum networks, particularly where noisy operations and decoherence are observed.
+These results suggest that multi-path routing could be used to improve performance on near-term quantum networks, particularly when qubit operations are noisy.

-An area of further work is how to optimise dynamic multi-path routing with entanglement distillation.
-In single-path routing, the probabilistic nature of entanglement distillation can have a significant impact on the distribution rate \cite{li2021efficient}.
-Multi-path routing could be designed to generate multiple entangled states over any available paths for entanglement distillation.
-If entanglement distillation was performed at each network edge, the ability to achieve high distribution rates when edges are generated above a percolation threshold could be beneficial.\\

-\textbf{Acknowledgements:} This work was supported by the Engineering and Physical Sciences Research Council [grant number EP/S021582/1], TRANSNET (EP/R035342/1) and Innovate UK 10004793.